 Honeydukes offers an assortment of sweets and a bakery area.
-They sell many sugary items mentioned in the books, from Bertie Bott’s Every Flavour Beans to Chocolate Frogs and much much more.
-It was attached to Zonko’s (joke shop) on our last visit, but Zonko’s has since disappeared and Honeydukes has expanded into that area.
+They sell many sugary items mentioned in the books, from Bertie Bott’s Every Flavour Beans to Chocolate Frogs and more.
+It was attached to Zonko’s (joke shop) on our last visit.
+Zonko’s has since disappeared and Honeydukes has expanded further into that area.
 Items available at Zonko’s will become available at Weasleys’ Wizarding Wheezes shop in the new Wizarding World of Harry Potter- Diagon Alley.
-The larger space for Honeydukes has helped a little with the cramped feeling inside the store, but I imagine it still becomes packed on heavy crowd days.
+The larger space for Honeydukes has helped a little with the cramped feeling inside the store.

-I didn’t get a chance to ride Harry Potter and the Forbidden Journey on our last visit to Universal due to pregnancy, so we took advantage of child swap to try it this time.
-We were so lucky with the crowd levels and only had a 15 minute wait for the ride!
+I didn’t get a chance to ride Harry Potter and the Forbidden Journey on our last visit to Universal due to pregnancy.
+This time, we were able to take advantage of child swap.
 I loved the ride overall, but got a little motion sick from the screen.
 Even if you get stuck in a long line, there is plenty of Hogwarts detailing to take in while you wait.

 I have tried Butterbeer a couple of times now and always go for the frozen version.
-I love it, but it is soooo sweet.
-I was only able to finish about half the drink (I also don’t recommend guzzling butterbeer right before boarding Harry Potter and the Forbidden Journey- this may or may not have attributed to my dizziness).
+It is delicious, but soooo sweet.
+I was only able to finish about half the drink.

 We went to the Three Broomsticks, a counter service restaurant offering British cuisine, one day for lunch.
-We tried the lunch here once before while I was pregnant with Evan, but I was right at 12 weeks along and still quite morning sick.
-I didn’t get to thoroughly enjoy the meal, but made up for it this time.
+We tried the lunch here once before.
+I didn’t get to thoroughly enjoy the meal due to morning sickness, but made up for it this time.
 Even though I didn’t really get to eat last time, I was completely entranced by the level of detail put into the dining area.
 It still blew me away on my second visit.
 Hog’s Head is tucked in the back of the restaurant and offers Butterbeer, Pumpkin Juice, and alcoholic drinks (including Hog’s Head Brew).

 Chad got the Shepherd’s Pie- ground beef and vegetables topped with potatoes.
 I ordered the Cornish Pasties with Garden Salad.
 The crust was flaky and encompassed a ground beef and vegetable filling.
 They were mini-sized- perfect for a certain pair of small hands across the table from me to steal one.
-In addition to stealing my Cornish Pasties, Evan also had a child’s portion of macaroni and cheese with grapes and applesauce.
-If you have a family of four, you can always order The Great Feast.
-This 50 dollar platter for four features garden salad, rotisserie smoked chicken, spare ribs, corn on the cob, and roast potatoes.
+Evan also had a child’s portion of macaroni and cheese with grapes and applesauce.

 The original recipe creates 6 large Cornish Pasties.
-While I didn’t make them as small as The Three Broomsticks, I did divide the pastry dough into 12 pieces to make medium sized pasties.
-This made them a little easier for Evan to handle.
+I ended up dividing the pastry dough into 12 pieces to make medium-sized pasties closer to what we had at the Three Broomsticks.
+This also made them a little easier for Evan to handle.